Cell Modules for Type $A$ Webs

-Now, since we are looking for a basis of $S(\underline{+}^a, \blam)$, we are in bijection with standard tableaux of shape $\blam$.
-Given such a standard tableaux $s \in T(\blam)$, we will denote its basis element by $\mathbb{L}_s$.
-If the box with the largest number is removed from $s$, we obtain $t \in T(\blam_i^-)$ for some $i$.
+Now, since we are looking for a basis of $S(\underline{+}^a, \lambda)$, we consider standard tableaux of shape $\lambda$.
+Given such a standard tableaux $s \in T(\lambda)$, we will denote its basis element by $L_s$.
+If the box with the largest number is removed from $s$, we obtain $t \in T(\lambda_i^-)$ for some $i$.
+Here $\lambda_i^-$ denotes the partition obtained from $\lambda$ by deleting the rightmost box on the $i$-th row.
 Now, depending on the value of $i$, we set $\mathbb{s}$ to be one of the three options below.

-Note that ${L}_t$ is a map from $(+^n,0)$ to some object of weight $w(\blam_i^-)$.
+Note that ${L}_t$ is a map from $(+^n,0)$ to some object of weight $w(\lambda_i^-)$.
 The grey box labelled 0 is a neutral map that simply rearranges the output suitably. \end{example}

-There is a natural extension of \cref{lem:standardtableaux}. \begin{lemma} The set $E(\underline{x}, \blam)$ is in natural bijection with row-semistandard tableaux of shape $\blam$ and weight $\underline{x}$. \end{lemma} Here a row-semistandard tableaux is one in which the elements increase strictly along rows and weakly along columns.
+There is a natural extension of \cref{lem:standardtableaux}. \begin{lemma} The set $E(\underline{x}, \lambda)$ is in natural bijection with row-semistandard tableaux of shape $\lambda$ and weight $\underline{x}$. \end{lemma} Here a row-semistandard tableaux is one in which the elements increase strictly along rows and weakly along columns.
 A (column) semistandard tableaux is strictly increasing along columns and weakly along rows.
-We will denote the set of all row-semistandard tableaux of shape $\blam$ and weight $\underline x$ as $\operatorname{r-SSYT}(\blam, \underline x)$, and the set of all semistandard tableaux of that shape and weight by $\operatorname{SSYT}(\blam, \underline x)$.
+We will denote the set of all row-semistandard tableaux of shape $\lambda$ and weight $\underline x$ as $\operatorname{r-SSYT}(\lambda, \underline x)$, and the set of all semistandard tableaux of that shape and weight by $\operatorname{SSYT}(\lambda, \underline x)$.

 A useful construction is the \emph{reduced Young poset} $\Y^n_{\underline x}$ \cite{ceccherini-silberstein_scarabotti_tolli_2010}\footnote{Our convention for row-semistandard tableaux results in the graph of transposed partitions to those in the literature.}.
 This consists of all the partitions